 Hospital infections killed over 49.000 people in Italy last year.

-Italy accounts for 30% of all deaths from sepsis in the 28 EU countries *.
+Italy accounts for 30% of all sepsis deaths in the 28 EU countries*.
 However, a new study bodes well for the future.
 Hospital beds in copper positioned in the ICU units can find 95% less bacteria than traditional hospital beds, drastically reducing the risk to which patients are exposed during their hospital stays.

-La search , published this week in the magazine Applied and Environmental Microbiology it could open the door to the removal of a source of disease and a number of deaths "equivalent to crashing a jet every day".
+La Research , published this week in the magazine Applied and Environmental Microbiology it could open the door to the removal of a source of disease and a number of deaths “equivalent to a jet crash every day”.
 The Dr. Michael G. Schmidt, professor of microbiology and immunology at the Medical University of South Carolina, Charleston.

-Indeed, hospital beds are one of the most contaminated surfaces, leading directly to lethal hospital-acquired infections, which undermine health of people and are among the top 20 causes of death in Italy, and the 8th in the USA.
+Indeed, hospital beds are one of the most contaminated surfaces, directly leading to lethal hospital-acquired infections, which undermine health of people and are among the top 20 causes of death in Italy, and 8th in the USA.

-"Despite the best efforts by environmental service workers, hospital environments are not cleaned often enough, nor well enough," said the Dr. Schmidt.
+“Despite the best efforts of environmental services workers, hospital environments are not cleaned often enough, nor well enough,” said the Dr. Schmidt.

 Now they are needed.

-Beds with copper surfaces have never been supplied to hospitals, although it has long been known that they repel and kill bacteria.
-The antimicrobial properties of copper have been known since the days of ancient Ayurveda, one of the oldest holistic healing systems in the world.
+Beds with copper surfaces have never been supplied to hospitals, even though they have long been known to repel and kill bacteria.
+Copper's antimicrobial properties have been known since the times of ancient Ayurveda, one of the world's oldest holistic healing systems.

 During the study, the researchers found that the rails, footboards and bed controls of traditional hospital beds with plastic surfaces were full of dangerous amounts of bacteria.
 90% of the bacterial samples indicated concentrations of bacteria that exceeded safety levels.